acst52/NeuroSpace/README.md

 ## Description

 By creating a space for neurodiverse education scheduling and resource sharing, we can provide our children with the tools and resources they need to thrive.
 This includes providing them with a single schedule where teachers, parents and medical professionals can collaborate on planning.
 Find information on therapies, social skills training, and educational resources tailored to unique, neurospicy needs.
 Raise awareness, empower individuals with Autism, and give back to the community.
+All donations go directly to the Autism Foundation.

 ## Table of Contents